iranianpep/contactForm/README.md

 Contact Form
 ===========

+*This repo is old and abbondante.
+There will be no further development*

 A simple contact us form with jQuery validation, PHP and Ajax

 In order to use this form you have to enter three things: